- Mara Levine‚Äôs Jewels and Harmony is #3 Album on Folk Radio for 2013, #1 for January 2013

 Layering one harmony line on top of another, she creates rich tapestries of sound and emotion.
 Levine’s version of Bob Franke’s “Straw Against the Chill” with Joe Jencks and her arrangement of Paul Simon’s “Leaves That Are Green” with Gathering Time have been well-received by folk DJs and appear on Jewels and Harmony.

-Jewels and Harmony was the #3 album played on folk radio for 2013.
-While it did not receive a nomination, it was included on the Official Grammy Ballot for best Folk Album for 2013.
+Jewels and Harmony was the #3 album played on folk radio for 2013. it was included for consideration on the Official Grammy Ballot for best Folk Album for 2013, and Cover Lay Down named it #4 on their top ten list of best cover albums for 2013.

 Jewels and Harmony was the #1 album on folk radio in January 2013 and also had the top two songs – "The Dutchman" and "When I Sing With You."
 Mara was also named top artist for the month.
 This is according to charts compiled by Richard Gillmann from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
 Si Kahn lends his seasoned and expressive voice to Levine’s moving arrangement of Michael Smith's "The Dutchman" as a duet.
 Says Smith: "You and Si sound great together, and the interpretation is honest and sincere and tuneful... the cello and guitar and voices filled the space beautifully.
 I'm proud to be associated with your work."
 "When I Sing With You," a song that Si Kahn wrote for the album, features singer-songwriter Joe Jencks and folk harmony trio Gathering Time on harmony vocals.